The 3 Best Options to Modernize Your Legacy Systems

 It becomes imperative to face the lurking monster in the dark annals of your organization’s IT past.
 There is no other choice but to be adaptable and flexible in the post-digital world.
 To do anything less is asking to be left behind.

 But what’s the best way to conquer an aging beast?
 Sadly, there’s no single universal truth when it comes to updating old tech.
-There isn’t even a total consensus when it comes to categorizing those choices, but we’ve boiled down modernization to its three most crucial components.
+There isn’t even a total consensus when it comes to categorizing those choices, but we’ve boiled down legacy modernization to its three most crucial components.

 According to analysts, there are seven ways to modernize legacy systems.
 That’s a lot of choices to evaluate and sort through.
-When it comes to modernization, there are really only three options.
+But when it comes to modernization, there are really only three options.
 Choosing which way to go depends on a number of factors: time, risk, and cost rest at the top of that list for many organizations.

 1. Replace the legacy system